Berden.org Email login http://webmail.berden.org.uk/imp/login.php

-The caller should first ring 999 or 112 and report the incident, including the postcode of the incident location, to the ambulance service.
-They will, if the circumstances dictate, instruct the caller to use this defibrillator and give the digital code to unlock the yellow cabinet.
-When activated the defibrillator will give the user very clear instructions and can be used on children, by using the adult/child mode switch, and training is not vital.
+The caller should first ring 999 or 112 and report the emergency, including the postcode of the incident location, to the ambulance service.
+They will, if the circumstances dictate, instruct the caller to use the defibrillator and give the digital code to unlock the yellow cabinet.
+When activated the defibrillator will give the user very clear instructions and can be used on children, by using the adult/child mode switch and training is not vital.

-Please return the machine to its appropriate site after use and notify a member of the parish council or the person mentioned below.
+Please return the machine to its appropriate site after use and notify a member of the Parish Council.

-The postcode for this box is CM23 1AS
+The postcode for the telephone box is CM23 1AS

 |Manuden||Carters Hill||Fortnightly||Saturday||09:00 – 10:00|

 |Clavering||Between the village and Clavering Mills||Fortnightly||Saturday||10:15 – 11:15|

 THE RSPB’s TIPS ON HOW TO STOP YOUR CAT MAKING A MEAL OUT OF OUR GARDEN BIRDS.